danludwig/eventsourced.net/README.md

 ### On Windows

 This app uses the  [EventStore database](https://geteventstore.com/), which when not run as an administrator (or started up from another program running as administrator) will likely encounter an error while trying to start its HTTP server at  [http://localhost:2113](http://localhost:2113).
-After running the following command once as administrator, you should be able to start EventStore normally without experiencing this error:
+After running the following command once as administrator, starting EventStore normally should not cause this error:

     # Feel free to change the user if you want to and you know what you're doing.
     netsh http add urlacl url=http://localhost:2113/ user=everyone